 Continuous positive airway pressure therapy (CPAP) uses a machine to help a person who has Obstructive Sleep Apnea (OSA) breathe more easily during sleep.
 A CPAP machine increases air pressure in your throat so that your airway doesn’t collapse when you breathe in.
 When you use CPAP, your bed partner may sleep better too.

-You use CPAP at home every night while you sleep.
-It may take time for you to become comfortable with using CPAP.
-If you can’t get used to it, talk to your doctor.
-You might be able to try another type of mask or make other adjustments.
+You use CPAP every night while you sleep.
+It may take time for you to become comfortable using CPAP.
+If you can’t get used to it talk to your respiratory therapist, you might be able to try another type of mask or make other adjustments.